Danster4/studyapp/README.md

 ## Description
 Project 2:
 A web application that combines education and socializing to help coders and web developers learn together.
-This application uses MySQL, MySQL2, Sequelize, Express.js, Handlebars, bcrypt, and dotenv.
+This application uses MySQL, MySQL2, Sequelize, Express.js, Handlebars, bcrypt, dotenv, and Pixlr as our new technology to create our logo.

 ## Table of Contents
 * [Installation](#installation)